Extracurricular Activities

 How to use 9th and 10th grade

-Korean students often start thinking strategically about ECs in 11th grade.
-That's late.
+Many international students start thinking strategically about ECs in 11th grade.
+That is late.
 By 11th grade, you have only 18 months to demonstrate "sustained commitment" to anything new, which is harder than it sounds.

 The right approach: explore broadly in 9th and 10th grade, commit deeply in 10th and 11th, demonstrate impact in 11th and 12th.
-By the time you're applying, you should have at least 2 activities you've stuck with for 3+ years, plus visible output (leadership roles, awards, projects, results).
+By the time you apply, you should have at least 2 activities you have stuck with for 3+ years, plus visible output (leadership roles, awards, projects, results).

 This is a multi-year strategy, not a senior-year scramble.
-It's also one of the strongest predictors of US admissions outcomes — the gap between students who plan ECs strategically from 9th grade and students who realize the importance senior year is enormous.
+It is also one of the strongest predictors of US admissions outcomes.

 Related terms